-Municipal Services’ fleet of snow removal and deicing vehicles start early in the morning to plow and treat as many roads as possible before the first students, faculty, and staff arrive.
-We start plowing anytime day or night to make sure the campus is ready when you arrive.
+Facilities’ fleet of snow removal and deicing vehicles start early in the morning to plow and treat as many roads, sidewalks and pathways as possible before the first students, faculty, and staff arrive.
+Weather is unpredictable and crews do their best to make sure the campus is ready for regular operating hours.

-We can only plow when there is at least 2” of snow… so we have to let it accumulate before we begin.
-We work in priority order to ensure the highest risk areas of campus are open first—places like the bus loop, hospital, day-cares, and arterial roads.
-We then move onto major pedestrian routes and academic areas, followed by the other campus roads.
-We salt after plowing to keep ice at bay and will often sand roads after salting to help keep traction.
+We can only plow when there is at least 4 cm of snow.
+We work in priority order to ensure the highest risk areas of campus are accessible first—places like the bus loop, hospital, day-cares, and arterial roads.
+We then move onto academic and student building access.
+Main and accessible entranceways to campus buildings are prioritized.
+So please use main entranceways during extreme weather and be careful if you have a secret shortcut.

-- Marine Drive from W 41st to East Mall
+- Marine Drive from W 41stto East Mall

-- W 16th from Southwest Marine Drive to Blanca
+- W 16thfrom Southwest Marine Drive to Blanca

 - University Boulevard from Wesbrook Mall to Blanca

 - Chancellor Blvd from East Mall to Blanca